aaishahhamdha/PCBuilderExpertSystem/PCBuilderExpertSystem.md

   - `programming`: 0.90

 - GPU multipliers by gaming level (`gaming_needs_gpu/3`):
-  - `1080p`: budget, multiplier 0.90, `1440p`: mid_range, multiplier 0.95, `4k`: high_end, multiplier 0.98
+  - `1080p`: budget, multiplier 0.90
+  - `1440p`: mid_range, multiplier 0.95
+  - `4k`: high_end, multiplier 0.98

 Fallbacks and behavior:

-- If a usage multiplier is not found for a given usage, the backend falls back to 0.85 for CPU and RAM calculations (see `calculate_confidence/3`).
+- If a usage multiplier is not found for a given usage, the backend falls back to 0.85 for CPU and RAM calculations (see `calculate_confidence/3` in `backend/confidence.pl`).
 - For GPUs, when usage is not `gaming` or `gaming_level` is not set, the engine uses the base score directly (effectively multiplier = 1.0).

 Where to change these values:

-- Edit `backend/server.pl` and update the `usage_needs_cores/3`, `usage_needs_ram/3`, and `gaming_needs_gpu/3` facts.
+- Edit `backend/match.pl` and update the `usage_needs_cores/3`, `usage_needs_ram/3`, and `gaming_needs_gpu/3` facts.
 The explanation generator and scoring functions read those facts directly; changes take effect after restarting the server.

 #### 3. **Tier Bonus** (+10 points)